1971

 The Pennsylvania Lottery holds its fourth Millionaire Raffle on July 7th creating 5 new millionaires.

-The fifth Millionaire Raffle is held by the PA Lottery on December 29th.
+The fifth Millionaire Raffle is held by the Pennsylvania State Lottery on December 29th.
 Once again – the raffle creates 5 new millionaires.

 2008